Rizal Memorial Sports Complex: History

-In April 2017, the sports complex was declared as a National Historical Landmark by the National Historical Commission of the Philippines and an Important Cultural Property by the National Museum of the Philippines ensuring the site's preservation due to the National Cultural Heritage Act.
+In April 2017, the sports complex was declared a National Historical Landmark by the National Historical Commission of the Philippines and an Important Cultural Property by the National Museum of the Philippines, ensuring the site's preservation due to the National Cultural Heritage Act.

 Because of the declaration, the Razon group later dropped its bid to redevelop the complex and the Philippine Sports Commission halted its negotiations with the Manila City government on the planned sale of RMSC, instead it will be focused on rehabilitating the sports complex.
 On August 7, 2019, both the PSC and the Manila City government (under the succeeding administration of Mayor Isko Moreno) agreed to not selling the complex.

 On June 27, 2019, PSC announced that the complex will be undergo renovation for the 2019 Southeast Asian Games, after PAGCOR donated ₱842.5 million pesos to the PSC for the renovation of the complex in April 2019.
 Renovation work began on July 8, 2019 Unlike the previous renovations which were minor, the complex will have its major makeover for the first time since the rebuilding of the complex in 1953, with the coliseum restoring to its original look, and the addition of new installments to fit with international standards.
 The renovation of the facilities inside the complex will not only used for the SEA Games, it will also used to host both future local and international tournaments from various sports and it can become home again of the UAAP, NCAA, and the PBA.
 Proceeds from rentals would be used by the PSC to address the needs of the Filipino athletes.

 The complex was converted to a quarantine facility during the coronavirus pandemic.
 It housed patients from the Philippine General Hospital who have mild symptoms.

-In August 2021, the PSC renamed facilities within the Rizal Memorial Sports Complex after reputed Filipino athletes.